 Teaching is tough but so are you.
-Teacher hacks can be life and time savers so the teachers from the Lucky 2nd Grade Teachers Facebook Group came up with a list of 25 teacher hacks that you must be aware of because they are going to make your life so much easier!
+Teacher hacks can be life and time savers so the teachers from the Lucky 1st Grade and Lucky 2nd Grade Teachers Facebook Groups came up with a list of 25 teacher hacks that you must be aware of because they are going to make your life so much easier!
 Enjoy!

 1. Velcro Markers